sedelmeyer/cc-pyscript/docs/tutorial.rst

 Adding a logo to your Sphinx site
 """""""""""""""""""""""""""""""""

-The default theme used for the Sphinx docs in the ``cc-pydata`` template is called `Alabaster <https://alabaster.readthedocs.io/en/latest/>`_.
+The default theme used for the Sphinx docs in the ``cc-pyscript`` template is called `Alabaster <https://alabaster.readthedocs.io/en/latest/>`_.
 It's clean, responsive, and configurable.
 Did I mention it was clean?

 The Alabaster theme provides a simple option for adding a site logo to the top of the lefthand navbar.
 A reasonable width for that logo image is 200 pixels.
-To add a logo to your ``cc-pydata`` project documentation, simply:
+To add a logo to your ``cc-pyscript`` project documentation, simply:

 #.
 Save your 200-pixel-width image file (e.g. as .jpg or .png file) to the ``docs/`` directory, and name it ``docs/logo.png`` (with the appropriate file extension of course).
 #.
 Go to the ``docs/conf.py`` file and uncomment the ``logo`` setting in the ``html_theme_options`` dictionary.